The Story Behind the Story:

 The Journey of Discovery

-The modern jewelry industry in China only began approximately 30 years ago, Hsu said, but the country has a long history in jewelry.
+The modern jewellery industry in China only began approximately 30 years ago, Hsu said, but the country has a long history in jewellery.

-“We started to use gold to decorate people and clothing 3,000 years ago and you can track jade back even longer,” she said.
+“We started to use gold to decorate people and clothing 3,000 years ago and you can trace the use of jade back even further,” she said.
 “Before 1912, there were rock shops and studios on a small scale that only served the royal family, not really the ordinary people.
 It was a totally different model.
-After the 1930s, China experienced a long upheaval period of about 50 years with World War II and the Cultural Revolution in between.
-No development of the jewelry industry happened within these 50 years.”
+After the 1930s, China experienced a long period of upheaval of about 50 years, which included the Second World War and the Cultural Revolution.
+There was no development of the jewellery industry during these 50 years.”

 “That all changed in 1978 after the country re-opened.
-Then we started to learn from the Western world how to run a jewelry business,” she said.
+Then we started to learn from the Western world about how to run a jewellery business,” she said.
 “This is a new era for the Chinese industry.”

-The Chinese gem and jewelry industry is supported by a large pool of people with bachelor's, master's and doctorate degrees in gemology, which is offered as a major course of study at many universities, Hsu said.
+The Chinese gem and jewellery industry is supported by a large pool of people with bachelor's, master's and doctorate degrees in gemmology, which is offered as a major course of study at many universities, Hsu said.
 And the opportunities for these graduates grow every year.

-“When I graduated 10 years ago, very few of us had the ambition to open a jewelry business,” she said.
-“But now many have that dream and take action to make it a reality right away because they see the economy and the market is growing so fast and a lot of opportunities are achievable.”
+“When I graduated 10 years ago, very few of us had the ambition to open a jewellery business,” she said.
+“But now many have that dream and take action to make it a reality right away because they see that the economy and the market are growing so fast and a lot of opportunities are achievable.”

 “It’s not that hard for you to start something for yourself.
 The broad view and the personal vision work together,” Hsu said.

-This network of gemology alums were one of the most important ingredients for the GIA’s team to travel the country learning about the industry, Lucas said.
+This network of gemmology alumni was one of the most important ingredients in the GIA team's travel to the country to learn about the industry, Lucas said.

 “Tao brilliantly planned and executed this ambitious trip through her former classmates and industry contacts,” Lucas said.
-“They all wanted to help with anything – logistics, anything we needed.
-This was especially true when we went to do interviews – they would say ‘you must go see this person’ or ‘I can help you with this.’
+“They all wanted to help with everything – logistics, anything we needed.
+This was especially true when we went to do interviews – they would say ‘you must go see this person’ or ‘I can help you with this’.
 It’s almost part of their hospitality.”

-The team traveled to the Shenzen, Panyu, Pingzhou, the Guangdong province (what many believe to be the jewelry manufacturing center of the world), to Shanghai (to better understand the commerce aspect of the industry) and Beijing (to document retailers and the highest-end of manufacturing).
+The team travelled to the Shenzen, Panyu and Pingzhou districts of Guangdong province (which is believed by many to be the jewellery manufacturing centre of the world), to Shanghai (to better understand the commerce aspect of the industry) and Beijing (to document retailers and the highest-end of manufacturing).

-“From Shenzhen to Guangzhou, we witnessed massive manufacturing and trading in colored stones, jade, jewelry and diamonds.”
-Lucas said.
+“From Shenzhen to Guangzhou, we witnessed massive manufacturing and trading in coloured stones, jade, jewellery and diamonds,” Lucas said.
 “The sheer scale of the industry was overwhelming.
-All around us were factories, trading centers and organizations to promote trade and government agencies to facilitate trade and retailers.”
+All around us were factories, trading centres and organisations promoting trade and government agencies to facilitate trade and retailers.”

-“China supplies the world with jewelry,” Lucas said.
-“Shenzen has the largest 24K gold jewelry manufacturer in the world (it sold 200 tons of finished 24K gold jewelry in China alone last year), the largest diamond setting manufacturer in the world and one of the largest colored stone manufacturers in the world.”
+“China supplies the world with jewellery,” Lucas said.
+“Shenzen has the largest 24K gold jewellery manufacturer in the world (it sold 200 tons of finished 24K gold jewellery in China alone last year), the largest diamond setting manufacturer in the world and one of the largest coloured stone manufacturers in the world.”

-"The country surpassed India not long ago as the major consumer of gold; are the second largest economy; the second biggest gemstone and jewelry market, and the second biggest luxury market," Lucas said.
-One jewelry retailer could have thousands of stores in a chain.
+"Not long ago, the country surpassed India as the major consumer of gold; it is the second largest economy, the second biggest gemstone and jewellery market, and the second biggest luxury market," Lucas said.
+One jewellery retailer could have thousands of stores in a chain.

-“All of this growth is in the past 30 years,” Hsu said.
+“All of this growth has happened in the past 30 years,” Hsu said.

-That growth power was most clear in Shanghai, Lucas said.
+That growth power was clearest in Shanghai, Lucas said.

-He also arranged for the team to visit one of the leading diamond jewelry retailer and Internet business operators, Zbird, where Lucas said he learned a lot about the bridal market.
+He also arranged for the team to visit one of the leading diamond jewellery retailers and Internet business operators, Zbird, where Lucas said he learned a lot about the bridal market.

-“I didn’t realize China consumes 68% of all of the platinum in the world because it symbolizes how they feel about the purity in relationships,” Lucas said.
-“Platinum fits a lot of the personality of the Chinese consumer, so it caught on very quickly and is a tremendous seller.”
+“I didn’t realise China consumes 68% of all of the platinum in the world because it symbolises how they feel about the purity in relationships,” Lucas said.
+“Platinum fits closely with the personality of the Chinese consumer, so it has caught on very quickly and is a tremendous seller.”